On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Analysis of the Protean System

 Development of the subsequent apriori estimates establishes a global existence theory for the protean system \eqref{eq:mod:claw}.
 This is formally stated in \cref{thm:modclaw:wellposed} after the apriori estimates have been established; the rigorous details for global existence and uniqueness are supplied in \cref{app:well:posed}.

 Observe that when $\be\in[0,1]$, \eqref{eq:mod:claw} is a linear transport equation, while in the more singular regime, $\be\in(1,2]$, \eqref{eq:mod:claw} is a conservation law with a flux that modifies the linear transport equation.
 The modification is ultimately required to accommodate suitable stability-type estimates for \eqref{eq:dgsqg}, but due to \eqref{eq:cancel}, we find it expedient to obtain all estimates in the generality of \eqref{eq:mod:claw} and simply reduce them to the case of \eqref{eq:dgsqg}, as needed.
 The formal apriori estimates are developed in \cref{sect:Hs:apriori}.
 The stability-type estimates are then established in \cref{sect:stab:apriori}.
-For the analysis below, it will be convenient to introduce the notation

-Recall that $m_1(D)\in\mathscr{M}_W$ (see \eqref{def:MD}) and, thus, satisfies \ref{item:O1}, \ref{item:O2}, \ref{item:O3}.
+{ Recall that $m_1(D):=I+m(D)\in\mathscr{M}_W$ }(see \eqref{def:MD}) and, thus, satisfies \ref{item:O1}, \ref{item:O2}, \ref{item:O3}.
 For convenience, we also recall that $\om\in\mathscr{M}_W$ (see \eqref{def:MM}), $p\in\mathscr{M}_C$ (see \eqref{def:MC}), and $\nu(D)\in\mathscr{M}_S(m)$ (see \eqref{def:M:m}).

 \begin{Rmk} Below, we will adopt the convention of summation over repeated indices.
 We also denote by $C$ a generic positive constant, which may depend on various regularity parameters in addition to the size of a given time interval $[0,T]$.
 For clarity, we may indicate the dependence of the $C$ on parameters through a subscript.
 In general, however, the value of $C$ may change line-to-line. \end{Rmk}